uboslinux/ubos-docs/sphinx/developers/key-concepts.rst

 ============

-UBOS is built around a small number of key concepts, which are essential for understanding how UBOS works.
-They are:
+UBOS is built around a small number of key concepts, which are essential for understanding how application management works in UBOS, and how apps have to behave so they can be managed.
+These concepts are:

 * apps
 * accessories
 * sites
 * app configurations, and
-* app configuration items (only of interest to developers).
+* app configuration items.

 They are described below: